zm1990s/NRK-TV-downloader-with-proxy/README.md

 scripts orginally written by Ingvar Hagelund (http://users.linpro.no/ingvar/nrk/)

+The author has written a blog about the scripts in http://ingvar.blog.redpill-linpro.com/2012/05/31/downloading-hd-content-from-tv-nrk-no/comment-page-1/

 you can find the original scripts in here (http://users.linpro.no/ingvar/nrk/)

 And I made some modification so it can support http proxy